Tomcatmandoo/mistercat/src/projects/WineParlour.md

       An example page from the brand guidelines document.
   - src: Project_WineParlour_3.jpg
     description: |
-      My illustration of the wine bar for the house wine bottle labels.
+      The illustration of the wine bar for the house wine bottle labels.
 It’s a sketch of the wine bar, with the owner at the door.
   - src: Project_WineParlour_4.jpg
     description: |
       The house wine label designs.